 Yet the reality is that... are you ready for this?
 EVERYONE is deficient!
 I know my audience will not simply buy this truly outrageous claim, so I have of course prepared an extremely strong proof (local):

-Look at the 95th Percentile column.
-This means that 95% of people have less Vitamin D in their blood than what's listed.
+column.
+This means that 95% of people have less vitamin D in their blood than what's listed.
 The conversion from nmol/L (European unit) to ng/ml (American unit) is 2.5.
-And so - if you look at e.g the LASA (Netherlands) study, 95% of people living there have less than 103.9 nmol/L (41.56 ng/ml) of Vitamin D in their blood.
+And so - if you look at e.g the LASA (Netherlands) study, 95% of people living there have less than 103.9 nmol/L (41.56 ng/ml) of vitamin D in their blood.
 Look back at the chart above and see, that many diseases are still not prevented at that level!
 And that's the highest result out of all the studies!
-Hey, I even have no idea what's the difference between Original and VDSP-Calibrated but it doesn't change anything.
-Neither allows countries to reach the levels required to maximally prevent kidney or ovarian cancers, or fractures.
-When I told you everyone was deficient, I meant it.
-And that's still the best faring country, remember!
-Most of them are like at the level of 80 nmol/L (32 ng/ml) or even less, which is really abysmal - failing to even maximally prevent heart attacks.
+Hey, I have no idea what even is the difference between Original

-But hey, let's for thoroughness sake clarify that maybe it's not literally everyone in the world that's deficient, since I just know some nitpicker will harp on this point.
+in the world that's deficient, since I just know some nitpicker will harp on this point.
 Some wild people in Africa that haven't yet been shoved into the city lifestyle, actually come close to the optimal level, but even they don't reach it.
 I think the only ones actually not deficient are those that either take supplements in high enough dosages (e.g 10K per day for at least most of the year) or sunbathe naked during the entire summer, or maybe work construction shirtless for many hours per day.
 But this is a fraction of a fraction of all people, and not at all relevant to the many hikikomoris of today (an office worker is effectively a hikikomori at least when Vit D intake is concerned).
-And still, I suspect that even those enjoying lots of sun exposure during the Vitamin D months might still be deficient during winter in Europe, since the amount they have stored in their bodyfat will be falling every day then, and not being replenished.
+And still, I suspect that even those enjoying lots of sun exposure during the vitamin D months might still be deficient during winter in Europe, since the amount they have stored in their bodyfat will be falling every day then, and not being replenished.
 So supplements will still be essential unless you're a white man in Africa (the cheat code).

 So, Wiki lies about the amount of deficient people.
-Then they also downplay the effects of the lack of Vitamin D:
+Then they also downplay the effects of the lack of vitamin D:

 Severe vitamin D deficiency in children, a rare disease in the developed world, causes a softening and weakening of growing bones, and a condition called rickets.